How USPS Flat Rate Boxes Work: Sizes, Prices, Etc.

 What You Can Ship

 A Priority Mail box will allow you to ship anything at the set mailing rate, as long as it fits within the box or envelope.
-The box must be able to close within its normal folds and cannot have modifications that enable the box to hold more than intended.
+The USPS Priority package must be able to close within its normal folds and cannot have modifications that enable the box to hold more than intended.
 There is also a weight limit of 70 pounds for standard Flat Rate boxes and a limit of 20 pounds for Flat Rate Express services.

 Besides these basic requirements, any shipments in Flat Rate boxes must follow all USPS shipping restrictions.
 This includes airbags, ammunition, explosives, gasoline, marijuana, cigarettes, and other forms of tobacco.